 Find in the Complete Subtree TLV a node key ID which specifies a node key in the device key.

 If there is no such a node key ID, the algorithm returns \bot, which is an error symbol and terminates.
-Otherwise, find a ciphertext in the Group Key Data TLV corresponding to the node key ID: If the node key ID is the i-th element of the Coplete Subtree TLV, the i-th element of the Group Key Data TLV is the ciphertext corresponding to the node key ID.
+Otherwise, find a ciphertext in the Group Key Data TLV corresponding to the node key ID: If the node key ID is the i-th element of the Complete Subtree TLV, the i-th element of the Group Key Data TLV is the ciphertext corresponding to the node key ID.

 Decrypt the ciphertext using the node key specified by the node key ID.
 (See Step 1 above.)
 The result is a group key.